-Working from home can be great for improved work/life balance and productivity, but it takes a certain type of person to really make it work – if you’re easily distracted or have trouble working alone, it might be the best working environment for you.
+Working from home can be great for improving your work/life balance and even your productivity, but it takes a certain type of person to really make it work – if you’re easily distracted or have trouble working alone, it might be the best working environment for you.

 There’s also the added problem that you never really get to leave the house, and can easily spend days on end between the same four walls.
 Sometimes, the only respite from this lonely existence is when your other half gets in from work themselves.

-If you’re a work-from-home couple, here are some top tips to make sure that couples who work together, stay together.
+If you’re a work-from-home couple or family, here are some top tips to make sure that those who work together, stick together.

 The work-from-home couple’s survival guide

 If you’re a work-from-home couple, here’s how to survive the daily grind.

 It’ll probably come as no surprise to learn that this isn’t quite as easy as it sounds – unless you live in a huge mansion with a number of wings you can disappear into.
 But even if you live in a one-bedroom flat, try not to both work in the living room together, as those traditional work from home distractions will just be magnified – you’ll be amazed how many cups of tea you can make for each other in one day.

 If possible, take a different room each – even if one of you has to use the bedroom – or take it in turns to leave the house and work remotely from the local library or coffee shop.

 Wherever you work, there’s an unwritten rule that anyone wearing headphones is not to be disturbed (hands up, how many of you have sat with your headphones in with absolutely no sound coming out at all? 🙌).
 You should employ the same tactic at home and don’t disturb your other half if they have headphones in, even if there’s cups of tea being made.